TSgthb/Python_Projects/Analyzing Walmart Sales Data/README.md

 The pipeline also enables exploratory analysis and delivers actionable business insights through advanced SQL techniques, including CTEs, subqueries, and window functions.
 The entire pipeline has been set-up using a Jupyter Notebook.
 <p>

-Jump to end for [Analysis & Findings](https://github.com/TSgthb/Python_Projects/tree/main/Analyzing%20Walmart%20Sales%20Data#analysis--findings).
+Jump to end for *[Analysis & Findings](https://github.com/TSgthb/Python_Projects/tree/main/Analyzing%20Walmart%20Sales%20Data#analysis--findings).*

----

 ## Project Outline

 1. **Environment Setup and Data Acquisition**
    - Configured the Python environment using VSCode and installed required libraries, `pandas`, `sqlalchemy`, and `pyodbc`.
-   - Ingested the Walmart [dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets) from Kaggle using the Kaggle API and Python module `kaggle`.
+   - Ingested the Walmart *[dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)* from Kaggle using the Kaggle API and Python module `kaggle`.

 2. **Notebook Initialization and Library Imports**
    - Created a Jupyter Notebook as the central workspace for the data loading, tranformation and analysis.